bascurtiz/orpheusdl-spotify/README.md

 1.  **Spotify Premium Account:** Essential for accessing audio streams in high quality.
 2.  **OrpheusDL:** [My fork](https://github.com/bascurtiz/orpheusdl) is needed to make Spotify's module work.
+3.  **Vendored Librespot:** A patched copy of `librespot-python` ships inside `vendor/librespot`, so you no longer need to install it from pip.
+This avoids protobuf version conflicts with other modules such as Apple Music.

 ## Installation